 Much has been said of the collapse of “truth” as a category in our own time.
 What registers even more perhaps is the loss of value suffered by words themselves: a collapse of language more generally and the resulting inefficacy of words to do their work.
-Words, and language, are the territory of the symbolic.
+Words, and language, are the territory of the Symbolic.
 When the symbolic register ceases to organize our psychic and experiential lives, we have a state of psychosis.
-Voices can emanate from anywhere, telling—even ordering—us to do things, from Twitter, Facebook, text messaging, ads, and Presidential speeches and adlibs.
+Voices can emanate from anywhere, telling—even ordering—us to do things, from Twitter, Facebook, text messaging, ads, and presidential speeches and adlibs.
 Looked at another way, these are hallucinatory voices, and their messages often—like those of clinical psychosis—don’t make sense within a rational order.
-In disorder and disarray they make a kind of sense that barely registers as abnormal.
-“Truthiness,” Stephen Colbert’s 2004 ironically apt term for the Bush White House’s signature moves, becomes “post-truth” in John Oliver’s riff on current presidential signatures; both disintegrated further in Trump’s first years to “alternative facts” and “fake news.”
-But in these last two years of Trump’s term there are often only words severed from any possible signifiers, free-floating signs roaming the metonymic chains of associations without needing difference between signifiers, their meaningful distinction, to qualify them for use.
+In disorder, they make a kind of sense that barely registers as abnormal.
+“Truthiness,” Stephen Colbert’s ironically apt term for the Bush White House’s signature moves, becomes “post-truth” in John Oliver’s riff on presidential signatures; both notions disintegrated into “alternative facts” and “fake news” in Trump’s first years.
+But in the last two years of Trump’s term, there were often only words severed from any possible signifiers, free-floating signs roaming the metonymic chains of associations without needing difference between signifiers, their meaningful distinction, to qualify them for use.
 Tweet firestorms at 4 a.m., rants in the place of prepared speeches; these are the forms that psychotic speech inhabits when words no longer have validity or valence.
 Severed from the symbolic register, words can seem to mock their own indeterminacy, but it is nothing so clever.
-How punningly appropriate, then, the title for Julie Carlson’s response to the three essays of Romantic Psychosis, “After Word,” to address the problem of what happens after words are no longer signifying in meaningful ways.
-The pun strikes to the heart of the problem with which these essays grapple in different ways; like the post-human, the post-word may already be upon us.
-However, it also has a longer political and literary history, and was especially an aspect of Regency British life and also its legacy.
+How punningly appropriate, then, that the title for Julie Carlson’s response to the three essays of Romantic Psychosis, “After Word,” addresses the problem of what happens after words are no longer signifying in meaningful ways.
+The pun strikes to the heart of the problem with which these essays grapple in different ways; like the posthuman, the postword may already be upon us.
+However, it has a longer political and literary history and was especially an aspect of Regency British life and legacy.